nimbus8/repss/README.md

   At first, repss was an easy to implement commpiler.
 Having read a book on compilers, I really wanted to dive head first into being a "compiler designer".
-I particularly liked the sections on context free grammars, and the potential infiniteness of language - and our inability to accurately describe/interpret a great many alltogether languages.
+I particularly liked the sections on context free grammars, and the potential infiniteness of language - and our inability to accurately describe/interpret a great many alltogether valid languages.
   This is the kind of stuff that fascinates me, to the point where I wouldn't mind taaching theory of computation to undergrads.
 But of course I'm probably never going to get a PhD, and thus will probably never teach undergrad theory of computation.
 This project has two facets: